 At Baldwin-Wallace, Weir holds the best season average in school-history when he posted 75.2 strokes per round in the fall of 2003, including a low round of 70.

-Weir and his wife, Alicia, have a six-year old daughter, Kinslee, a four-year old son, Bryce and an 18-month old son, Parker.
+Weir and his wife, Alicia, have an eight-year old daughter, Kinslee, a six-year old son, Bryce and a three-year old son, Parker.